 - Heat from the processor is not flowing out through the heat sink fins

-- The laptop fan is making noise
+- Its fan is making noise

-- Monitoring utilities warn of alarming temperature
+- Monitoring utilities warn of high temperature

 Some users argue that pollutants inside the laptop may not matter a lot as long as the cooling is maintained at a minimum.
 If a monitoring utility registers 40 degrees and low even after years of use, you could be safe, but again you just want to be sure.
 Maybe the day of reckoning is just around the corner.

 Usually, we blow/suck dirt through the heat sink fins of the laptop and hope to get all the dust from the cooling fan and elsewhere.
 This approach will work depending on the amount of bunnies inside.